MicrosoftDocs/Dynamics-365-Operations.de-de/hr/includes/task-guide-banner.md

 > [!NOTE]
-> Wir akzeptieren keine Änderungen an diesem Thema, weil es aus einem Geschäftsprozess in Lifecycle Services generiert wurde.
+> <span data-ttu-id="7838d-101">Wir akzeptieren keine Änderungen an diesem Thema, weil es aus einem Geschäftsprozess in Lifecycle Services generiert wurde.</span><span class="sxs-lookup"><span data-stu-id="7838d-101">We will not be accepting edits to this topic, because it is generated from a business process in Lifecycle Services.</span></span>